-Student relationships with teachers and school staff.
-This is considered an important aspect of belonging and includes teacher support, feeling cared about by staff, and being treated fairly by teachers (Centers for Disease Control and Prevention, 2009; Goodenow, 1993b; Resnick et al., 1997).
-Within the current study looked after children named teachers most highly, after friends, as supporting their school belonging, with ‘understanding’, ‘kind’ and ‘proud’ teachers being supportive.
-Looked after children have reported valuing teachers and professionals who take the time to get to know them (Sanders & Munford, 2016).
-In order to feel included within school, looked after children value having a key member of staff who is supportive, positive and caring (Maclean & Gunion, 2003) and who takes the time to understand their needs and personalise plans (Brodie, 2000).

-The school environment.
-The overall school environment should give young people a voice, provide feelings of safety, and support engagement (Allen & Kern, 2019; Allen et al., 2021; Libbey, 2004).
-Within the current study a whole school environment supportive of belonging included a welcoming atmosphere, good classmates, a community, and not being treated differently to others.
-Looked after children reported the importance of being part of clubs and activities and this has been highlighted by professionals as a potential avenue for supporting looked after children to be successful in education (Coulling, 2000).

-Feelings of success.
-Within the current study, self-esteem correlated to school belonging with a medium to large effect size for both groups, consistent with previous research which suggests self-esteem can predict later school belonging (O’Brien, 2015; Perry & Levins-Merillat, 2018).
-Several young people highlighted the importance of feelings of personal success as contributing to their school belonging.
-This included being helpful, kind, appreciated, and being given responsibility.
-The importance of feeling competent and having opportunities for success has been acknowledged in theories of motivation (Ryan & Deci, 2000).
-Opportunities for success are also considered important in the overall educational success of looked after children (Coulling, 2000).
-Whilst Goodenow and Grady’s (1993) definition of belonging includes feeling accepted and respected, promoting self-esteem and opportunities for success may be another important avenue for supporting school belonging in young people.

 Bullying.
 Within the current study school belonging and bullying were related for looked after children.
 Similar to other minority groups such as LGBTQ+ youth and those from ethnically diverse backgrounds, those who were bullied were more likely to report they feel they do not belong (Biggart et al., 2013; Poteat et al., 2015).
 The current study highlights the importance of not just positive experiences for vulnerable young people, but the reduction of negative experiences.
 A range of approaches have been recommended for the prevention of and intervention in bullying with peer mentoring and buddy schemes common among schools and having a positive impact for all young people involved and in the reduction of bullying (Bishop, 2003; Tzani-Pepelasi et al., 2019).
 Schools implementing bullying policies and strategies for anti-bullying find that whole school approaches and school assemblies, focussed Personal Social Health and Economic Education (PSHEE), adult modelling, and restorative approaches, can be helpful in tackling bullying (Thompson & Smith, 2011).
 Focusing attention on ensuring those who are vulnerable feel included and are not subject to bullying may be especially important and whole-school approaches encouraging inclusion and understanding of diversity may be particularly beneficial.
 Resources are readily available to support schools to develop whole-school approaches to inclusion including books on celebrating difference (Dellenty, 2019), the inclusive classroom (Sobel & Alston, 2021), and the no outsiders programme (Moffat, 2020).

 Conclusion